-- a.
+- 4.5.17.
+All reports and notifications described in 40 CFR§§63.10031(f) introductory text, (f)(1), (2), and (4) shall be submitted to the EPA in the specified format and at the specified frequency, using the ECMPS Client Tool.
+Each PDF version of a stack test report, CEMS RATA report, PM CEMS correlation test report, RRA report, and RCA report must include sufficient information to assess compliance and to demonstrate that the reference method testing was done properly.
+Note that EPA will continue to accept, as necessary, PDF reports that are being phased out at the end of 2023, if the submission deadlines for those reports extend beyond December 31, 2023.
+The following data elements must be entered into the ECMPS Client Tool at the time of submission of each PDF file: - a.
 The facility name, physical address, mailing address (if different from the physical address), and county; - b.
 The ORIS code (or equivalent ID number assigned by EPA's Clean Air Markets Division (CAMD)) and the Facility Registry System (FRS) ID; - c.
 The EGU (or EGUs) to which the report applies.
 Report the EGU IDs as they appear in the CAMD Business System; - d.
 If any of the EGUs in paragraph c. of this section share a common stack, indicate which EGUs share the stack.
 If emissions data are monitored and reported at the common stack according to 40 CFR Part 75, report the ID number of the common stack as it is represented in the electronic monitoring plan required under 40 CFR §75.53; - e.
 The identification of each emission point to which the report applies.
 An "emission point" is a point at which source effluent is released to the atmosphere, and is either a dedicated stack that serves one of the EGUs identified in paragraph c. of this section or a common stack that serves two or more of those EGUs.
 To identify an emission point, associate it with the EGU or stack ID in the CAMD Business system or the electronic monitoring plan (e.g., "Unit 2 stack," "common stack CS001," or "multiple stack MS001"); - f.
-The rule citation (e.g., §63.10031(f)(1), §63.10031(f)(2), etc.) for which the report is showing compliance; - g.
+An indication of the type of PDF report or notification being submitted; - g.
 The pollutant(s) being addressed in the report; - h.
 The reporting period being covered by the report (if applicable); - i.
 The relevant test method that was performed for a performance test (if applicable); - j.
-The date the performance test was conducted (if applicable); and - k.
+The date the performance test was completed (if applicable) and the test number (if applicable); and - k.
 The responsible official's name, title, and phone number.